Mid-Year Bonus 2025 Guidelines for Government Employees

 • Personnel has rendered at least a total or an aggregate of four (4) months of service from July 1 of the immediately preceding year to May 15 of the current year;

-• Personnel remains to be in the government service as of May 15 of the current year; and
+• Personnel remains in the government service as of May 15 of the current year; and

 • Personnel has obtained at least a satisfactory performance rating in the immediately preceding rating period, or the applicable performance appraisal period.
 If there is a need for a shorter period, it shall be at least ninety (90) calendar days or three (3) months, provided that the total or aggregate service under Item 5.1.1 hereof is complied with.